Sunday, December 7, 2025

-THIS is not the best time to impose additional burden, according to religious clergies following what they aptly described as arbitrary implementation of an across-the-board increase in fees at the Ninoy Aquino International Airport (NAIA).
+THIS IS NOT the best time to impose additional burden, according to religious clergies following what they aptly described as arbitrary implementation of an across-the-board increase in fees at the Ninoy Aquino International Airport (NAIA).

 During a concelebrated mass “for guidance, truth and accountability,” Catholic bishops appealed to government officials and the New NAIA Infrastructure Corporation, to immediately suspend the collection of adjusted airport fees, in the absence of a “genuine and inclusive consultation” with all stakeholders in the aviation industry.